SGx3377/CO_Project/README.md

 which the error is encountered.

 Input/Output -
-The input for the program has to be done manually from an input file "stdin.txt" which has the assembly language code.
+The assembler reads the assembly program as an input text file using sys.stdin and supports automated testing.
-The output will be a file "stdout.txt" that would have the binary format of the respective instructions.
+It prints the binary format of the respective instructions if the assembly program is error free.

 Error Handling -
-The errors present in the assembly code will be printed in the output file "stdout.txt" along with the line number in which the error is encountered.
+The errors present in the assembly code will be printed along with the line number in which the error is encountered.
 The error handling has been done using IF-ELSE and exit() function.

 Extra -